vikramaH/links/How to Use AI Effectively in Your Dev Projects.md

 The game has changed.
 AI is a tool, probably the most powerful one we've ever been given.
 It automates the boring stuff so we can focus on the hard problems – architecture, performance, and user experience.

+AI isn’t a silver bullet, but used the right way, it can be a full-stack teammate that actually speeds you up instead of adding noise.
+The trick isn’t just asking it to "write code."
+It’s giving it structure, context, and a sequence so it knows what to build, how to test it, and where it fits in your system.

+AI is better in ==> UI design, debugging, refactoring, translating code from one language to other, test generator.

 ===> You can even paste the buggy code back into the AI and say, "Hey, fix this."
 It's surprisingly good at cleaning up its own mess.